HomeVertebratesToothed Whales

 Toothed whales are polygynous, where the males or bulls typically mate with multiple females (cows) every year.
 A single female typically mates every two to three years.

-These whales are preyed upon by orca or killer whales and terrestrial predators like polar bears.
-Dolphins (particularly the calves) are attacked by large sharks, such as the bull shark, dusky shark, tiger shark, and the great white shark.
+These whales are preyed upon by killer whales and terrestrial predators, like polar bears.
+Dolphins (particularly their calves) are attacked by large sharks, such as the bull shark, dusky shark, tiger shark, and the great white shark.

 All toothed whales face both direct and indirect threats to their existence.